Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

   * VPN Tunnel: `IPsec_Tunnel_ToPalo`

 * **ID.5:**
   Design to accept not tunneled traffic from External Network to Internal Network.
-(Palo Alto NGFW performs "Firewalling")
   * From Zone: `Untrust`
   *  To Zone: `Trust`
   * Source IP: `Any`